ubccpsc/310/project/Deliverable2.md

 Since we are hosting this service it _could_ be killed by DOS attacks, please try not to overload the service.
 You should only need to query this when you are processing the initial dataset, not when you are answering queries.

-Also, we have removed ```request-promise-native``` from your allowed packages list.
-Therefore, you must use the ```http``` package.
+To handle the requests, you must use the ```http``` package.
 If you try to update your project with other third party packages AutoTest will fail in unpredictable ways.

 ## Query Engine